 As approved by the Ithaca College Board of Trustees 5/20/2011.

-Tenured, tenure-eligible notice, and non-tenured-eligible notice faculty who are unable to work due to a long-term illness or medical conditions may be eligible for benefits under the College's Long-term Disability Program and/or Social Security as set forth in Volume III of the Ithaca College Policy Manual.
-Other benefit eligible faculty may be qualified and should consult with the Office of Human Resources.
+Benefit-eligible faculty who are unable to work due to long-term illness or medical condition may be eligible for benefits under the College's Long-term Disability Program as set forth in Volume III of the Ithaca College Policy Manual.

 - When the administration, in consultation with the planning unit personnel committee, believes that a faculty member's actions provide cause for disciplinary action because of nonfeasance (serious and willful neglect of faculty duties and responsibilities) or misfeasance (performance of such duties in a manner of academic or professional incompetence), the president will write the faculty member a letter of warning detailing the alleged nonfeasance or misfeasance.
 When the administration believes that a faculty member's actions provide cause for disciplinary action because of malfeasance (purposeful misconduct in or related to a faculty member's responsibilities to the College), the president will write the faculty member a letter detailing the malfeasance.
 The letter will include reference to dates, times, and places.
 Proper exercise of academic freedom will not lead to a letter of warning.